 Before you freak out about having to wait a year to get medical coverage for your condition, there are ways to reduce or even eliminate the exclusion period through credible coverage.
 This term refers to any health care insurance you had prior to your new insurance plan, as long as it wasn't interrupted by a period of time, usually 63 or more days.
 This time period can be longer depending on your state laws and the type of insurance plan you were on before.
 Once you have proven that you've had uninterrupted insurance prior to your current plan, this insurance coverage can be added up and credited toward any pre-existing condition exclusion you may have.

-For more information on benefit waiting periods, health insurance and related topics, check out the links on the next page.
+For more information on benefit waiting periods, health insurance and related topics, check out the links below.